MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-teams.md

     The app for Teams is designed to display card type pages from Business Central.
 So open a page that displays a single record, like an item, customer, or sales order.
 You can't use it for role centers or pages that display several records in a list.

 3. Copy the entire URL from the browser's address bar.
-4. Go to Teams and start a chat.
+4. Go to Teams and start a conversation.
-5. Paste the URL into the message box.
+5. Paste the URL into the box where you add a message.
-6. The first time you paste a link into chat, you'll be asked to sign in to [!INCLUDE [prodshort](includes/prodshort.md)] and give consent for the app to retrieve data.
+6. The first time you paste a link into a conversation, you'll be asked to sign in to [!INCLUDE [prodshort](includes/prodshort.md)] and give consent for the app to retrieve data.
 Just follow the on-screen instructions.

     > [!TIP]
     > You'll only have to do this step once or until you change which [!INCLUDE [prodshort](includes/prodshort.md)] environment Teams connect to.